 Hear hit songs from the actual incredibly talented songwriters who created them.

-Experience the compelling stories of how the songs came to life and found their way to your favorite recording artists.
+Experience the fun and fascinating stories of how the songs came to life and found their way to your favorite recording artists.
 Connect and participate with the songwriters in a fun and engaging setting.

 Get behind the scenes and into the heart and soul of the music.